top of page

 The statesman and churchman confidential adviser of the czar, and who was sometimes called the dictator of Russia - took an interest in the case at once and summoned Nicolai to his palace.
 Nicolai went there alone and at the end of a private interview succeeded in convincing the procurator that she was telling the truth.
 He insisted at once on starting criminal proceedings against the mother of Nicolai und this seems to have been too rapid a step forward for the girl at the time.
 She was dismayed because of the disclosures, which she saw must eventually come if the case came to trial, but to make good her claim she went on with it”.

-At the instance of the procurator she swore out a complaint against her mother in the courts at Odessa, not far from Kiev.
+At the instance of the procurator, she swore out a complaint against her mother in the courts at Odessa, not far from Kyiv.
 These charges are now of record in Odessa, according to the diary.
 The procurator went to that city himself and advised the police officials.
 The Taletsky woman was arrested and preparations made for her trial.
-The mother sought the advice of Attorney Plavako of Kiev[1].
+The mother sought the advice of Attorney Plavako of Kyiv [1].

 At this juncture Nicolai saw that discretion was the better part of valor and that she would probably be landed in prison herself if she submitted to the medical examination necessary to a formal hearing of the case, even though she had fooled the procurator.